ngeenx/nx-monorepo-plugins/ng-plugin/src/generators/chrome-extension-generator/README.md

 2. Enable "Developer mode" by toggling the switch in the page.
 3. Click on "Load unpacked" and select the `chrome-extensions/myext` directory.
 4. Your extension should now be loaded and visible in the extensions list.

+## HMR Support

+When you start the dev server, it will automatically build the extension and watch for changes.
+The extension will be reloaded automatically when you make changes to the source code.
+But HMR is only supported for the following apps:

+- `myext-devtools-panel`
+- `myext-options`
+- `myext-popup`

+`myext-background-script` and `myext-content-script` are not supported for HMR.
+You will need to reload the extension manually in the browser after making changes to these apps.

+Also, the dev server will not reload the extension automatically when you make changes to the `manifest.json` file.
+You will need to reload the extension manually in the browser after making changes to the `manifest.json` file.

+> [!IMPORTANT]
+> There is no webpack or vite like error screens.
+If some feature or change is not working, please check the console for errors.